 Whether you need an outfit, candy, or decorations, most stores offer serious Halloween discounts throughout the month.
 If you can afford to wait, the deals will usually only get better closer to October 31st as companies look to sell all of their Halloween stock.

 October is a great time to find deep discounts on back-to-school supplies, and denim clothes are often lumped into that category.
-Retailers stock shelves with jeans and jackets in August, and are left with plenty of denim in October.
-While prices were already low for school sales, denim prices drop even lower as fall and winter clothes are brought onto racks.
+Retailers stock shelves with jeans and jackets in August and are left with plenty of denim in October.
+While prices were already low for school sales, denim prices drop even lower as fall and winter clothes are brought onto the racks.
 Shopping for denim this month can help you land major savings and revamp your wardrobe for autumn!

 3. Outdoor Furniture

-The last quarter of the year is typically the prime time to buy a car.
-You can’t go wrong getting a new ride in October, November, or December, but we think October is the best time to search for a deal.
+The last quarter of the year is typically prime time to buy a car.
+You usually can’t go wrong getting a new ride in October, November, or December, but we think October is the best time to search for a deal.
 Car dealerships have annual quotas that they really start to evaluate in Q4, meaning they’ll be more aggressive in offering deals and negotiating to lock down a sale.
 Shopping in October gives you access to these savings, and you’ll have a wider variety of cars to choose from compared to December.

 5. Apple Products and Accessories

-For even greater savings, look into refurbished products, which are like new or previously owned products that have professionally been repaired and certified.
+For even greater savings, look into refurbished products, which are like new or previously owned products that have been professionally repaired and certified.
 It also typically comes with a warranty.
 These are safer options to purchase than “used” which aren’t certified.
 Apple has its own refurbished section and we also like Best Buy and Gazelle for extra choices.